jsntn/braindump/content/posts/dr.md

 #### An effective communication is the precondition to effective co-operation. {#an-effective-communication-is-the-precondition-to-effective-co-operation-dot}

--> Is English your official language in your team?
+-&gt; Is English your official language in your team?

 #### Role and Responsibility {#role-and-responsibility}